raceintospace/raceintospace/README.md

     cmake --build --preset windows-release
     ```

-5. After building, you can start the game:
+5. After building, navigate to the raceintospace folder, and you can start the game:

     `.\build\release\src\game\raceintospace.exe BARIS_DATA=data`